Health in Belize

-- Open to all students at the University of Georgia.
+- Open to all students at the University of Georgia who meet requirements.

-- Have university credit for at least two science courses (in biological sciences, chemistry, ecology, physics/astronomy) prior to application.
+- Have university credit for two or more science courses in biological sciences, chemistry, ecology, physics prior to submitting application.

 - 3.0 or higher GPA.

 - Satisfactory academic and disciplinary records.

-- successfully completed at least two sciences courses (in biological sciences, chemistry, ecology, physics/astronomy) for a grade (A-F) at UGA.
+- Have successfully completed two or more science courses in biological sciences, chemistry, ecology, physics for a grade (A-F) at UGA prior to submitting application.

-- successfully completed at least 30 credit hours at UGA prior to application.
+- Have successfully completed 30 credit hours or more at UGA prior to application prior to submitting application.

 - Begin an application on the studyaway.uga.edu portal.

-- Written application will be review and selected applicants will be invited (via UGA email) for a brief interview with the program faculty.
+- Written application will be review and selected applicants will be invited (via email) for a brief interview with the program directors.
 Please note that an interview does not guarantee admittance into the program due to the limited number of spaces.
 Interviews, however, are a mandatory part of the selection process.

-- Once all interviews are completed, applicants will be notified via their studyaway.uga.edu application portal whether they have been admitted or waitlisted.
+- Once all interviews are completed, applicants will be notified via email application portal whether they have been admitted or waitlisted.

-- Admitted students will have 10 days from the date of acceptance to commit (or withdraw/decline) and pay a non-refundable $300 deposit.
+- Admitted students will have 10 calendar days from the date of acceptance to commit (or withdraw/decline) and pay a non-refundable $300 deposit.
 Waitlisted students will be admitted as spaces become available.